reyj1999/calendar-mirror/README.md

 This is a CopperSpice application and will <ins>not</ins> compile with Qt libraries as although CopperSpice was initially derived from the Qt framework it has now completely diverged.

+### Ubuntu 22.04

+With Ubuntu 22.04 (and other Ubuntu versions) you can use the pre-built CopperSpice binaries listed on their [download site](https://download.copperspice.com/copperspice/).
+You need to install the [required packages](https://www.copperspice.com/docs/cs_overview/requirements-unix.html#ubuntu22-cs-dev) before using the CMake build system described below.

 ### Debian 12 Bookworm

 To build Casper Calendar from the source code you first need to build CopperSpice.
 Please read my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> on how to build CopperSpice on Debian 12 Bookworm as at the time of writing no pre-built CopperSpice binaries are listed on their [download site](https://download.copperspice.com/copperspice/).

-### Ubuntu 22.04

-With Ubuntu 22.04 (and other Ubuntu versions) you can use the pre-built CopperSpice binaries listed on their [download site](https://download.copperspice.com/copperspice/).
-You need to install the [required packages](https://www.copperspice.com/docs/cs_overview/requirements-unix.html#ubuntu22-cs-dev) before using the CMake build system described below.

 ### Other Linux distros

-Please check the CopperSpice [download site](https://download.copperspice.com/) for binary downloads otherwise build CopperSpice from source.
+Please check the CopperSpice [download site](https://download.copperspice.com/) for binary downloads otherwise build CopperSpice from source as discussed in my <ins>[guide](https://github.com/crispinalan/copperspice-debian12-guide)</ins> .

 ### Building